memN0ps/redlotus-rs/README.md

 # Windows UEFI Bootkit in Rust (Codename: RedLotus)

-Windows UEFI Bootkit in Rust for manually mapping a driver manual mapper before `ntoskrnl.exe` is loaded to bypass `Driver Signature Enforcement (DSE)`, using a UEFI runtime driver (`EFI_RUNTIME_DRIVER`) similar to [umap by @btbd](https://github.com/btbd/umap/).
-The driver manual mapper allows you to manually map other Windows kernel drivers via a user-mode program using a simple `.data` function pointer hook for communication.
-It's important to note that the communication method involving `xKdEnumerateDebuggingDevices` and `NtConvertBetweenAuxiliaryCounterAndPerformanceCounter` has been detected by anti-cheat systems.
-Therefore, I must emphasize that this project is a Proof of Concept (PoC).
+Introducing a Windows UEFI Bootkit in Rust designed to facilitate the manual mapping of a driver manual mapper before the kernel (`ntoskrnl.exe`) is loaded, effectively bypassing `Driver Signature Enforcement (DSE)`.
+This bootkit utilizes a UEFI runtime driver (`EFI_RUNTIME_DRIVER`) inspired by the work of [umap by @btbd](https://github.com/btbd/umap/).
+By employing a straightforward `.data` function pointer hook, the driver manual mapper enables the manual mapping of various Windows kernel drivers via a user-mode program.
+It is important to acknowledge that the communication method involving `xKdEnumerateDebuggingDevices` and `NtConvertBetweenAuxiliaryCounterAndPerformanceCounter`, originally shared by the legendary [@can1357](https://blog.can.ac/), may be flagged by anti-cheat systems.
+Hence, it is crucial to emphasize that this project serves as a Proof of Concept (PoC).

 It is possible to manually map my [Windows kernel rootkit](https://github.com/memN0ps/rootkit-rs) or [Windows blue-pill hypervisor](https://github.com/memN0ps/hypervisor-rs) with minor modifications.